 - Riverside Park: The best park in the city, and waterfront views to boot

 - The Roosevelt Hotel: Total glam balcony view of the hotel lobby

 - Roosevelt Island: Who doesn’t love a good tram ride?
-Also, some of the best cherry blossoms in the city if you time your wedding just right.
+Also, Roosevelt Island is home to some of the best cherry blossoms in the city if you visit during the season (spring).

 - Pell Street in Chinatown

-- Grafitti in Astoria or around the Queensborough Bridge
+- Graffiti in Astoria or around the Queensborough Bridge

 - Coney Island